Summer at the Environmental Law Center

 Hot Topics Summer Lecture Series

-Each summer the Environmental Law Center hosts the Hot Topics in Environmental Law lecture series online.
+Each summer, the Environmental Law Center hosts its Hot Topics in Environmental Law lecture series online.
 On Tuesdays and Thursdays at noon, VLGS faculty and invited experts host lectures on a variety of current issues in environmental law and policy.
 Vermont Bar Association Continuing Legal Education (CLE) credit is available.

 Lectures are free and open to the public.